jhomlala/catcher/README.md

     );
   }
 ```
-You need to add in your MaterialApp or CupertinoApp builder method with ```Catcher.addDefaultErrorWidget()```.
+You need to add in your MaterialApp or CupertinoApp builder method with ```Catcher2.addDefaultErrorWidget()```.
 This will add error handler for each widget in your app.

 You can provide optional parameters:
 * showStacktrace - show/hide stacktrace